INFP | Bookworm | Ravenclaw | Trekkie | Fangirl | Comma-Abuser

 My favourite books when I was really young were The Secret Garden and The Lion, the Witch, and The Wardrobe but it was when I discovered Tolkien’s The Lord of the Rings that I really found my passion for reading (I was nine).
 Watership Down was another great favourite.

 One of my favourite television shows as a child was The Storyteller (created by Jim Henson) a series which retold various European folk tales.
 As a child, I had a great love Jim Henson’s other projects.
 I loved The Muppets, Fraggle Rock, The Dark Crystal and Labyrinth.
 My viewing habits were well-informed by the time I reached my teens and I have always favoured fantasy as a genre.

-Oh, and I’m also a huge Disney fan (or Disnerd, to be more accurate!)
+Oh, and I’m also a huge Disney fan!
 The Jungle Book was my favourite!

 I met the love of my life when I was eighteen (at my cousin’s wedding no less!) and we are still going strong.
 I am a reader and he is not but we have so much other stuff in common that it hardly matters.
 He is very supportive of my blogging and my excessive book-buying binges although he has started to complain about the lack of space due to my over-flowing bookshelves!

 I made the decision to start this book blog on August 4 2013.
 I dove in headfirst but I really struggled to find my feet at first.
 Being a newbie blogger is not easy.
 The bigger blogs might make it seem effortless but it is a lot of work running a blog – a fact this blogger only realized after they made the plunge!

 I started, then stopped for a while when my mum got sick.
 I then decided that I really did want to make a go of this blog and I came back with a vengeance.
 Blogging has been enormously therapeutic for me.